Himashveta/CSC-468-Group-4-Cloud-Project/README.md

-# Diary.com Project
+# Diary.com

-Welcome to the Diary.com project repository!
+Welcome to the Diary.com cloud computing project repository!
 This repository contains the source code and documentation for our project, which aims to create a user-friendly web application for writing and managing personal diary entries securely.

 ## Overview